 Receiving a diagnosis of fibromyalgia is life-changing for most of us and I know that I have changed a lot as a person as a result.
-Capabilities, livelihoods, relationships, hobbies and interests may be impacted when you have fibro, to a greater or lesser extent.
-Speaking to others who also have chronic illnesses (not just fibro), I think this is a fairly common experience.
+Capabilities, livelihoods, relationships, hobbies and interests may be impacted when you have fibromyalgia, to a greater or lesser extent.
+Speaking to others who also have chronic illnesses (not just fibromyalgia), I think this is a fairly common experience.
 So let’s take a look at some of the ways in which a diagnosis of fibromyalgia might change us:

 1 – Being More Grateful